Research Grant Program

 Daniel Herranz, Assistant Professor at Rutgers Cancer Institute has received research grant funding from the Children’s Leukemia Research Association.
 As a result, his lab has been able to model the human anatomy so they can study leukemia-related tumors and identify novel therapies.

-Dr. Kimberly Stegmaier of the Dana-Farber Cancer Institute received a grant of $30,000 from CLRA for advancing life-changing work for targeted therapies for Acute Myeloid Leukemias.
-Over the years, she has received more than $550,000 in research grants from CLRA.
 Now more than ever, Dr. Stegmaier and her team are getting the best treatments for children that need them as quickly as possible.

 Dr. David Reisman, Ph.D., and Michael J. Mungo, Distinguished Professor and Director of Graduate Studies at the University of South Carolina received a grant from CLRA that supports their Acute Myeloid Leukemia (AML) research.
 Their goal is to deepen the understanding of the role of a novel non-coding RNA molecule called IncRNA that impacts the development of AML.